 - Industry.
 Developing an ongoing mechanism to pay for emissions reductions from industry and an approach to delivering hydrogen and CCS infrastructure, alongside your promised capital support.

 - Land use and agriculture.
 Introducing a world-leading package through the Agriculture and Environment Bills to cut emissions from agriculture and to pay for the 30,000 hectares (75,000 acres) of annual tree planting promised in the manifesto.

 The CCC’s recent assessment of UK action to adapt to climate change concluded that the UK is worryingly unprepared for the changes ahead.
-The Government can act to:
+The Committee’s letter set out how the Government can act to:

 - Reduce flood risk.
 Delivering on the manifesto commitment to increase flood defence spending by £4 billion, but also enabling 200,000 properties that cannot be protected by defences to install property-level flood barriers.

 - Manage the risks from extreme heat.
 There is no policy to ensure the risk of overheating is reduced in homes, hospitals, schools or care homes.
 Building Regulations need to be strengthened to make sure adequate natural cooling (not air-conditioning) is built into properties, alongside energy efficiency.